-Professor adds new dimension to photography class with Flickr
+Professor adds new dimension to photo class with Flickr

 Photography class has moved far beyond the darkroom, and one Texas Wesleyan professor is helping her students prove that on a global level.

-This semester, Terri Cummings, associate professor of art, will have her students use Flickr, an online photo management and sharing application, to expand the classroom and add a new dimension to their photography experience.
+Associate Professor of Art Terri Cummings' students use Flickr, an online photo management and sharing application, to expand the classroom and add a new dimension to their photography experience.

 By sharing their photos, her students will not only be assuming a greater responsibility for their work, but they will be encouraged to think critically by starting discussions and engaging with others in the Flickr community.